jamie-taylor-rjj/Recruitment-Glossary/content/en/docs/start-here/build-commands.md

 ---
-title: "Commands"
+title: "Build Commands"
-description: "A lits of the most useful commands that the Recruitment Glossary code base ships with."
+description: "A list of the most useful commands that the Recruitment Glossary code base ships with."
 lead: "A list of the most useful commands that the Recruitment Glossary code base ships with."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00